 Having a monthly car payment is not a staple in life.
 A great example of a mid-term goal is paying off a car loan.
-Somewhat sizable, paying off the balance should only take a few years.
+While somewhat sizable, paying off the balance should only take a few years.

 Once you’ve completed paying off your auto loan, don’t run straight back to the dealership.
-It’s a signal that you should use those loan payments for other bills or savings.
+Take the opportunity to use those loan payments for other bills or savings.
 You’ve already finished one debt – there’s no reason to hop into another loan right away.
 It’s important to know the best time to sell or trade in your car to make the most of your investment.

 6. Invest in a College Education